Deploy a Matrix Server

 4. All checks should pass green.

-If federation tests fail, verify that serve_server_wellknown: true is set in homeserver.yaml and that your Cloudflare tunnel is routing traffic to Synapse on port 8008.
+If federation tests fail, verify that serve_server_wellknown: true is set in homeserver.yaml and that your Cloudflare tunnel routes traffic to Synapse on port 8008.
 The .well-known endpoint is served by Synapse itself, so no separate configuration is needed.

 Federating with Other Chapters